pexip/os-jinja2/README.rst

 Philosophy
 ----------

-Application logic is for the controller but don't try to make the life for the template designer too hard by giving him too few functionality.
+Application logic is for the controller, but don't make the template designer's life difficult by restricting functionality too much.

-For more informations visit the new `Jinja2 webpage`_ and `documentation`_.
+For more information visit the new `Jinja2 webpage`_ and `documentation`_.

 The `Jinja2 tip`_ is installable via `easy_install` with ``easy_install
 Jinja2==dev``.